Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 These are topics that are commonly brought up when learning about OpenTag.
 Below is a quick summary of each topic, and why we decided to settle on the standards we defined.

 * NTAG216 vs MIFARE:
-    * NTAG216 is compatible with smartphones, and has slightly more usable memory than MIFARE tags
+    * NTAG216 is compatible with smartphones and has slightly more usable memory than MIFARE tags
-    * MIFARE uses about 25% of memory to encrypt data, preventing read/write operations, which is not applicable for OpenTag because of the open source nature
+    * MIFARE uses about 25% of memory to encrypt data, preventing read/write operations, which is not applicable for OpenTag because of the open-source nature
 * JSON vs Memory Map:
     * Formats such as JSON (human-readable text) takes up considerably more more memory than memory mapped.
 For example, defining something like Printing Temperature would be `PrintTemp:225` which is 13-bytes, vs storing a memory mapped 2-byte number.
 Tokens could be reduced, but that also defeats the purpose of using JSON in the first place, which is often for readability.
-    * Tags only have 888 bytes of memory, which would be eaten up quickly
+    * NTAG216 tags only have 888 bytes of usable memory, which would be eaten up quickly
 * Lookup Tables
     * OpenTag does NOT use lookup tables, which would be too difficult to maintain due to the decentralized nature of this standard.
-    * Lookup tables can become out of date, which would require regular "firmware updates" to devices that read tags to make sure they've downloaded the most recent table.
+    * Lookup tables can quickly become outdated, which would require regular updates to tag readers to make sure they've downloaded the most recent table.
     * Storing lookup tables consumes more memory on the device that reads tags
-    * On-demand lookup (via internet) would require someone host a database.
+    * On-demand lookup (via the internet) would require someone to host a database.
 Hosting this data would have costs associated with it, and would also put the control of the entire OpenTag format in the hands of a single person/company
     * Rather than representing data as a number (such as "company #123 = Example Company), the plain-text company name should be used instead